Arthur Seyss-Inquart: Early life

 Seyss-Inquart was born in 1892 in Stannern (Stonařov), a German-speaking village in the neighbourhood of the predominantly German-speaking town of Iglau (Jihlava).
-This area constituted a German linguistic island in the midst of a Czech-speaking region; this may have contributed to the outspoken national consciousness of the family, and the young Arthur in particular.
+This area constituted a German linguistic island in the midst of a Czech-speaking region; this may have contributed to the outspoken national consciousness of the family and the young Arthur in particular.
 Iglau was an important town in Moravia, one of the Czech provinces of the Austro-Hungarian Empire, in which there was increasing rivalry between Germans and Czechs.
-His parents were the school principal Emil Zajtich (who changed his surname to Seyss-Inquart) and Augusta Hirenbach.
+His parents were the school principal, Emil Zajtich (who changed his surname to Seyss-Inquart) and Augusta Hirenbach.
 His father was Czech and his mother was German.

 The family moved to Vienna in 1907.
 Seyss-Inquart later studied law at the University of Vienna.
 At the beginning of World War I in August 1914 Seyss-Inquart enlisted with the Austrian Army and was given a commission with the Tyrolean Kaiserjäger, subsequently serving in Russia, Romania and Italy.
 He was decorated for bravery on a number of occasions and he completed his final examinations for his degree while recovering from wounds in 1917.
 Seyss-Inquart had five older siblings: Hedwig (born 1881), Richard (born 3 April 1883, became a Roman Catholic priest, but left the priesthood, married in a civil ceremony and became Oberregierungsrat [senior government counsel] and prison superior by 1940 in the Ostmark), Irene (born 1885), Henriette (born 1887) and Robert (born 1891).

 In 1911, Seyss-Inquart met Gertrud Maschka.
-The couple married in December 1916 and had three children: Ingeborg Carolina Augusta Seyss-Inquart (born 18 September 1917), Richard Seyss-Inquart (born 22 August 1921) and Dorothea Seyss-Inquart (born 7 May 1928).
+The couple married in December 1916 and had three children: Ingeborg Carolina Augusta (born 18 September 1917), Richard (born 22 August 1921) and Dorothea (born 7 May 1928).